FachschaftMathPhysInfo/moozean/README.md

+> [!CAUTION]
+> **THIS REPO IS ARCHIVED**
-<span style="color:red">This Project is not being actively developped anymore.
-No bugs will be fixed from our site, should you resolve a bug, pls open a PR, we will review it and deploy it.
-A replacement for the backend of this software is planned. </span>
+> This Project is not being actively developed anymore.
+> No bugs will be fixed from our site, should you resolve a bug, pls open a PR, we will review it and deploy it.
+> A replacement for the backend of this software is planned.
+---

 # Moozean